Donald Trump Brags In Tweet That Republicans Have Made Him A King

 Donald Trump tweeted on Saturday a New York Times article about going after “the king,” bragging that Democrats attempted to bring him down, but instead served to empower him.

 “Ralph Waldo Emerson seemed to foresee the lesson of the Senate Impeachment Trial of President Trump.
 ‘When you strike at the King, Emerson famously said, “you must kill him.’
-Mr. Trump’s foes struck at him but did not take him down,” the article, and Trump’s tweet reads.
+Mr. Trump’s foes struck at him but did not take him down,” the article, and Trump’s tweet, reads.

-“‘A triumphant Mr.Trump emerges from the biggest test of his presidency emboldened, ready to claim exoneration, and take his case of grievance, persecution and resentment to the campaign trail,'” Trump continued, crediting the story to author Peter Baker.
+“A triumphant Mr.Trump emerges from the biggest test of his presidency emboldened, ready to claim exoneration, and take his case of grievance, persecution and resentment to the campaign trail,” Trump continued, crediting the story to author Peter Baker.

 “The Greatest Witch Hunt In American History!” he concluded.